networkx/networkx/doc/source/tutorial/tutorial.rst

 package are included.
 These are part of the `networkx.drawing` module and will be imported if possible.
 See :doc:`/reference/drawing` for details.

-Note that the drawing package in NetworkX is not yet compatible with Python versions 3.0 and above.

 First import Matplotlib's plot interface (pylab works too)

 >>> import matplotlib.pyplot as plt